Wesley Uniting Church, Toowoomba: Heritage listing

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

-The Church houses a rare and fine example in Queensland of the stained glass work of the prolific Sydney stained glass manufacturers, Ashwin and Falconer.
+The former church houses a rare and fine example in Queensland of the stained glass work of the prolific Sydney stained glass manufacturers, Ashwin and Falconer.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The Church with its early Gothic inspiration, simple form and internal arrangement demonstrates the principal characteristics of a Wesleyan Methodist Church of the 1870s in regional Queensland.
+The former church with its early Gothic inspiration, simple form and internal arrangement demonstrates the principal characteristics of a Wesleyan Methodist Church of the 1870s in regional Queensland.

 The place is important because of its aesthetic significance.

-Through its form, materials and siting, the Wesley Uniting Church makes a significant aesthetic contribution to the Neil Street streetscape and Toowoomba townscape.
+Through its form, materials and siting, the former Wesley Uniting Church makes a significant aesthetic contribution to the Neil Street streetscape and Toowoomba townscape.
 Together with St Stephen's Uniting Church, directly opposite to the west, the church is part of an important ecclesiastic group.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The building has been the centre of firstly, the Wesleyan Methodist, then the Methodist religion in Toowoomba since its construction in 1877.
 Since 1977 it has been a Uniting Church.
 The building has special associations for the Uniting Church.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-The Church is associated with the architect Willoughby Powell, and is one of his few Toowoomba buildings.
+The former church is associated with the architect Willoughby Powell, and is one of his few Toowoomba buildings.